JensenDied/ingress-otp/README.md

-Ingress One Time Pad Cracker
+Ingress One Time Pad Solver
 =========

 This was an effort to peform a partial known plaintext attack against the published timestamp information to determine when anomaly volaties were being measured